 - The more relaxed, short walk into the insanely beautiful Polulu Valley

-- The very steep way down to the Waipio Valley - and with trembling knees also up again
+- The very steep way down to the Waipio Valley - and with shaking knees also back up again

-For snorkeling is for us beginners the Honaunau Bay perfect, just under an hour south of Kona.
-The English name Two Steps also reveals why: In many places, entering the water is quite easy.
-One stone is shaped like two steps, here it goes in particularly well.
-We always stay near the reef and still get, even without diving deep, a good impression of the beautiful, colorful Hawaiian underwater world.
+For us as beginners, snorkelling in Honaunau Bay is perfect.
+It is just under an hour south of Kona.
+The English name Two Steps also reveals why: In many spots, entering the water is quite easy.
+One rock is shaped like two steps, this is where it is particularly easy.
+We always stay near the reef and even without diving deep, we still get a good impression of the beautiful, colourful Hawaiian underwater world.

-For bodyboarding we are often drawn to the Magic Sands Beach, a few miles south of Kona.
-Our Airbnb is very close and the bay is just beautiful for splashing around, especially in the afternoon and in the slowly setting sun.
+We often go to the Magic Sands Beach, a few miles south of Kona, for bodyboarding.
+Our Airbnb is very close and the bay is just beautiful for fun in the water.
+Especially towards the afternoon and in the slowly setting sun.

-As wide, white beaches as we discover a week later on Maui, there are not on Big Island.
-But super interesting ones like the Punalu'u Beach (also called: Turtle Beach) with its sblack sand (volcanic rock) - and yes, with turtles.
-Here we have our first encounter with the famous green sea turtles.
+Such wide and white beaches as we discover a week later on Maui are not to be found on Big Island.
+But super interesting ones like the Punalu'u Beach (also called Turtle Beach) with itsblack sand (due to volcanic rock) - and yes, with turtles.
+We have our first encounter with the famous green sea turtles here.

 By the way, we don't get bored with the culinary side of things either.
-Fortunately, our host has plenty of recommendations when she is not conjuring up a great vegetarian Loco Mono herself.
-So we try out various bars restaurants in and around Kona, which is also known for its coffee.
-And we also really like the local Kona beer - all four kinds.
+Fortunately, our host has plenty of recommendations when she is not cooking a great vegetarian Loco Mono herself.
+We try out various bars and restaurants in and around Kona, which is also known for its coffee.
+And we like the local Kona beer - all four kinds.

 Maui: Picture book days

-After about a week we fly on to Maui.
-And the flight there in the propeller plane for eight passengers is already an experience.
-True, it only lasts 30 minutes, but is really fun and allows us a nice last view of Big Island.
+After about a week, we fly to Maui.
+The flight in a propeller plane for eight passengers is already an experience on its own.
+True, it only lasts 30 minutes, but it is really fun and allows us to see a lovely last view of Big Island.

-On Maui we look for an Airbnb in Paia, a small but very lively town in the north of the island.
-Paia is teeming with surfers, young people, shopping and good food.
+On Maui, we look for an Airbnb in Paia, a small but very lively town in the north of the island.
+Paia is full of surfers, young people, shopping and good food.

-In our accommodation it is more anonymous this time.
-We only get to know our host because on one day we need help to bridge our rental car.
-So with less insider knowledge than on Big Island we are on the road for the next days.
-But also the Tips from the guides & www.hawaiiurlaub.de lead us to great places and only a few of them we find unpleasantly crowded.
+We are a little more to ourselves in our accommodation this time.
+We only get to know our host because we need help to start our rental car one day.
+So we are on the road with less insider knowledge than on Big Island for the next few days.
+But tips from travel guides & www.hawaiiurlaub.de lead us to great places and only a few were unpleasantly crowded.

-Of course we also drive the Road to Hana, swim here under waterfalls and chow our way for a whole day along the road to Hana, with a short detour to the Red Sand Beach - until I get a little nauseous on the way back.
+We also drive the Road to Hana, of course, swim under waterfalls and eat all day long from stalls along the road to Hana, with a short stop at the Red Sand Beach - until I get a little nauseous on the way back.
 It's crowded on the road, no question.
 It's just a matter of luck which spots you can visit.
-Either you find a parking bay at the roadside - or not.
+You either find a parking bay at the roadside - or not.

 We have to drive past some spots that I would have liked to see.
 But even that is perfectly fine.
 The many booths and beautiful corners offer enough to make our day a very nice one.

-On the other days we drive to the many breathtaking beaches of the island, which of course are also no secret tip, eat Poké and let ourselves drift.
-After such excursion days we then often go to the Ho'okipa Beach Park a little north of Paia and watch the surfers and turtles in the sunset.
+We drive to many breathtaking beaches of the island in the next few days, which are not a secret tip either, eat Poké and let ourselves drift.
+After full excursion days, we often go to the Ho'okipa Beach Park a little north of Paia and watch the surfers and turtles in the sunset.

-In general: The sun, the moon, the early and later times of day in Hawaii enchant us.
+The sun, the moon, the early and later times of day in Hawaii enchant us.
 Whenever possible, we try to find special places for either sunrise or sunset - and there are plenty of them, if you just drive around a bit and ask around.
-The Sunrise on Haleakala volcano is intense, requires our patience and warm clothes, yet is worth all the effort.
-Certainly, not an insider tip either.
-On the contrary, tourists are accompanied by Hawaiian chants as soon as the very first rays of sunlight of the new day can be glimpsed from the viewing platform.
-The moment remains particularly atmospheric for us, despite the many other people!
+The Sunrise on Haleakala volcano is intense, requires our patience and warm clothes, yet it is worth all the effort.
+Certainly, not an inside tip either.
+Tourists are accompanied by Hawaiian singing as soon as the very first rays of sunlight can be seen from the viewing platform.
+The moment remains very atmospheric for us, despite the many other people!

 O'ahu: Excitingly different

-In order to continue to New Zealand (with a change of planes on Hihi) we have to leave the Honolulu International Airport fly.
-So we spend the last two or three days on O'ahu.
+To continue our journey to New Zealand (with a stopover on Hihi), we have to leave from the Honolulu International Airport.
+This is why we spend the last two or three days on O'ahu.
 We know that the other islands would have had a lot to offer and every experienced Hawaii vacationer recommends us to fly to Kauai.
 But as I said, we had to make decisions.

 And I don't regret the few days in Honolulu.
-The contrast to the relaxed days on the Big Island, where we encountered other tourists much less frequently, is enormous.
+The contrast to the relaxed days on Big Island, where we encountered other tourists much less frequently, is enormous.
 But also exciting.
-We go out for Japanese food, take smaller hikes from the hotel, since we are here without a rental car.
+Since we are here without a rental car, we go out for Japanese food and take shorter hikes from the hotel.

-Very, very fun, but also challenging for us balance-banausen will be the stand-up paddling at the Waikiki Beachwhere the waves keep throwing us into the water.
+Very, very fun but also challenging for us was the stand-up paddling at Waikiki Beach,where waves keep throwing us into the water.

 The journey continues

-From O'ahu, then, we continue our journey.
-We cross the International Date Line and the equator to land in the New Zealand spring.
-So we stay faithful to the Pacific, but from now on we have to shiver a bit or just have to deal with the warm up beautiful memories of Hawaii.
+We continue our journey from O'ahu.
+We cross the International Date Line and the equator to land in New Zealand.
+So we stay faithful to the Pacific but from now on we have to shiver a bit or just have to deal with the warm up beautiful memories of Hawaii.
 Fortunately, there are plenty of them.